Administration for Children and Families, Office of Community Services, HHS.

 Statewide refers to training and technical assistance activities and other capacity-building activities undertaken with grant funds that will have significant impact, i.e., activities should impact at least 50 percent of the eligible entities in a State.

 Technical assistance is an activity, generally utilizing the services of an expert (often a peer), aimed at enhancing capacity, improving programs and systems, or solving specific problems.
 Such services may be provided proactively to improve systems or as an intervention to solve specific problems.

-Territories refer to the Commonwealth of Puerto Rico and American Samoa for the purpose of this announcement.
+Territories refers to the Commonwealth of Puerto Rico and American Samoa for the purpose of this announcement.